Package 'CoSMoS'

 plot(z)

-## autocorrelation values for the first three lags,
+## Same as Case 3 but providing specific autocorrelation values for the

 margarg = list(shape1 = .6,